Relationships and the Art of Selling

 At this point they like you, but do they trust you?
 Trust is a lot harder to gain as it is based on credibility and earned over time.
 You can establish a base level of trust by offering your perspective on issues and sharing stories of your other work.
 If you aren’t asked, you’ll have to figure out a clever way to weave it into the discussion.
 If you have a savvy buyer, you’ll want to avoid generic empty claims such as “we are so much better than our competition.”
 If this is true, use facts and stats such as we have 100 clients and they have 50, or we’ve won an award.
 Your savvy buyer can’t argue with facts and stats, but they may dismiss empty claims.

-Once you have built rapport and trust, the next step is to close the deal.
-Hopefully you have been closing little-by-little along the way by getting them excited…

-To read more about selling, go to Sparxoo, a digital marketing, branding, and buseness development blog.
+To read more about relationships and the art of selling, go to Sparxoo, a digital marketing, branding and business development blog.